 Spondeo Montessori Preschool & Kindergarten was founded in 2010 with six students in one primary classroom.
 Today, we offer Infant, Toddler, and Primary environments for children ages six weeks old to six years old.

 The school aims create the best environment to support and nurture all children’s innate love of learning using the methods of education developed by Dr. Maria Montessori.

 Reflecting a deep commitment to Dr. Montessori’s philosophy, our experienced teachers guide students to develop strong self-images with the confidence to face life’s challenges, and the motivation to become lifelong learners and leaders.

-Today, our well-established campus is complete with five classrooms, children’s growing gardens, outdoor prepared environments, and playgrounds; ideal for the development of the whole child –physically, intellectually and emotionally.
+Today, our well-established campus is complete with six classrooms, children’s growing gardens, outdoor prepared environments, and playgrounds; ideal for the development of the whole child – physically, intellectually and emotionally.

 - Develop a positive self-concept